beejjorgensen/bgc/src/atomics.md

 Again, the upshot is synchronization of memory from one thread to another.
-The second thread can be sure that variables and memory are written in the order the programmer intended as long as those writes happened before the write to the atomic variable.
+The second thread can be sure that variables and memory are written in the order the programmer intended.

 ```
 int x, y, z;